Andy Baio: Career

 In September 2008, Baio joined the board of directors of Kickstarter, a crowdfunding website that helps people with project ideas to connect with potential funders.
 Baio later joined the staff as Chief Technical Officer in July 2009, stepping down in November 2010 to join Expert Labs.
-In June 2017, Baio joined Fuzzco as Technology Director.

-After Yahoo offered to sell the Upcoming domain back to Baio, he launched a Kickstarter campaign that hit its $30,000 goal in May 2014 to revive the site.
+After Yahoo closed Upcoming and offered to sell the domain back to Baio, he launched a Kickstarter campaign that surpassed its $30,000 goal in May 2014 to revive the site.